Julio Franco: Return to the majors

 Franco was also the oldest player ever to hit a grand slam, a pinch-hit home run, two home runs in one game, and to steal two bases in a game.
 On April 26, 2006, Franco became the second-oldest man in MLB history to steal a base, behind only Arlie Latham, who accomplished the feat in a token appearance at age 49 with the New York Giants in 1909.
 On July 29, 2006, against the Atlanta Braves, Franco became the oldest player ever to pinch run, when he came in for Carlos Delgado after Delgado was hit by pitch.
 On September 19, 2006, a day after the Mets clinched the division title, Franco started at third base in a game against the Florida Marlins.
 This was Franco's first start at the position since his rookie year, marking 24 years between starts at the position.

 Franco struggled with the Mets in 2007, achieving just a .200 batting average (in only 50 at-bats in half a season).
 Franco grew unhappy with insufficient playing time before being designated for assignment on July 12.
 He subsequently re-signed with the Atlanta Braves on July 18 and was placed on the team's active roster.
 In his first game since re-signing with the Braves, he went 1-for-3 with two RBIs and received two standing ovations in a Braves 10–1 rout of the Cardinals.
 On August 1, just 13 days after the Braves signed him, the Braves designated Franco for assignment after the team acquired Mark Teixeira from the Texas Rangers.
 He accepted a minor league assignment on August 8 and was called back up as promised on September 1.

-He declared free agency on October 29, 2007.
+Franco declared free agency on October 29, 2007.
 Franco began the 2008 season — his 31st in professional baseball — as a first baseman for the Tigres de Quintana Roo (Cancún) in the Mexican League.